blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```

-The image is intentionally self-contained: PostgreSQL data, Redis state, and IRRd logs all live inside the container.
-Since this is a disposable lab, we do not need persistent volumes.
+Every time the container starts fresh, it initializes a new database and loads the base RPSL data — no persistent volumes needed.

-### The Entrypoint Script
+### The entrypoint script

-The entrypoint script is the key to making the all-in-one container work.
-It starts each service in the correct order, waits for dependencies to become ready, and then starts IRRd in the foreground so that Docker can track the process.
+The entrypoint starts each service in order, waits for dependencies, then runs IRRd in the foreground.

-Create the file *irrd-lab/entrypoint.sh*:
+Create *entrypoint.sh*:

 ```bash
 #!/bin/bash